 Before you record your business greeting, make sure to write it down first.
 Finalize your script and then rehearse a few times before you record the final business voicemail.

 Nil The Noise

-When you start to record the business voicemail greetings, be sure to pay attention that the professional voicemail is not able to pick background noises that could make your message sound distort and inaudible.
+When you start to record the business voicemail greetings, be sure to pay attention that the professional voicemail is not able to pick up background noises that could make your message sound distorted and inaudible.

 Frequently Update Your Business Greeting

 When you frequently update your business greeting, there is a chance more people will listen to the message.
 You can update your voicemail with relevant information about your business as a way to keep your customers well-informed.

 One of the things to remember before recording your business voicemail greetings is to identify your pain points.
 This will help you to state more clearly for your clients in leaving enough context when leaving a voicemail.